 “We suffer more in imagination than in reality.” — Seneca

-I talk to many players seeking mental performance/sport psychology help and one of the most common themes that comes up is a fixation on what will happen if they lose a match or don’t perform to their expectations.
+I talk to many players seeking mental performance and applied sport psychology help and one of the most common themes that comes up is a fixation on what will happen if they lose a match or don’t perform to their expectations.

 What if I lose first round?